At the height of their influence, these companies supplied seven out of 10 British households with gas and electricity.

 The main reason customers are afraid to move to a small supplier is that they fear that independent gas and electricity providers are more likely to go out of business.
 This isn't an unfounded fear, as there is very little to prevent anyone setting up an energy supply business, and many smaller companies have gone out of business over the past couple of years alone.
 Other concerns include customer service not matching up to that of the big six suppliers, or simply a lack of willingness to trust a brand they have never heard of.

-Switching energy supplier is easy - with the Uswitch Quick Checker, all you need is your postcode and plan name.
+Switching energy supplier would normally be easy - usually all you'd need is your postcode and plan name.
 The process only takes a few minutes, though be aware that there is unlikely to be huge amount of deals (if any) to switch to.

 Looking for a cheaper gas or electricity supplier but not sure where to start?
 Check out our step-by-step guide on how to find a better energy supplier.Learn more